DonggeunJung/Sokoban/README.md

 How to play this game :

- : Move Push man and insert all stones into house using arrow buttons.
+ : Move Push man using arrow buttons and insert all stones into house.

 < Additional Infomation >